Resonant thermal Hall effect of phonons coupled to dynamical defects: Models and computation

 The first line is the usual Kubo formula and $\Braket{\Braket{\cdot;\cdot}}$ refers to the Kubo canonical pairing: $\Braket{\Braket{A;B}}=\beta^{-1}\int_0^\beta \rd \tau \Braket{A(-i\tau)B(0)}$.
 The second line is the magnetization correction, which is explicitly:

-The thermal Hall conductivity can be extracted from Eq.~\eqref{eq:Conductance} by averaging the current $J^E(\delta f)$ over the sample (this is equivalent to setting $f(p)=-x(p)/L$), and also antisymmetrizing with respect to $f,g$.
+The thermal Hall conductivity can be extracted from \eqref{eq:Conductance} by averaging the current $J^E(\delta f)$ over the sample (this is equivalent to setting $f(p)=-x(p)/L$), and also antisymmetrizing with respect to $f,g$.
 Therefore the final formula for the thermal Hall conductivity is

 where $f(p)=-x(p)/L$, $g(p)=-y(p)/L$ and $L^{d-2}$ is the cross section area of the sample divided by sample length.
-We show in the supplement \cite{Supp} that for a quadratic phonon Hamiltonian, \eqref{eq:kappaH_main} agrees with the Berry curvature formula \cite{Shi12}.
+As a sanity check, we show later in supplement \cite{Supp} that for a non-interacting phonon Hamiltonian, \eqref{eq:kappaH_main} agrees with the Berry curvature formula in \refcite{Shi12}.

 To evaluate the thermal Hall conductivity, we need to specify the integration path in the parameter space.
-We will assume weak phonon-defect coupling and perturb in the coupling constant $\gamma$: it is natural to choose $\gamma$ as the differentiation parameter for it is easy to integrate, and the thermal Hall effect vanishes in its absence.
+We will assume weak phonon-defect coupling and perturb in the coupling constant: it is natural to choose this as the differentiation parameter for it is easy to integrate, and the thermal Hall effect vanishes in its absence.